rust-lang/rust-forge/platform-support.md

 | `x86_64-unknown-haiku`         |  ✓  |     |     | Haiku OS                    |
 | `x86_64-unknown-openbsd`       |  ✓  |  ✓  |     | 64-bit OpenBSD              |

-But those aren't the only platforms Rust can compile to, those are the ones that require the standard library.
-When linking only to the core library, Rust can target "bare metal" in the x86, ARM, MIPS, and PowerPC families, and thus applied to a variety of problems.
-It may require defining custom target specifications to do so.
+But those aren't the only platforms Rust can compile to!
+Those are the ones with built-in target definitions and/or standard library support.
+When linking only to the core library, Rust can also target "bare metal" in the x86, ARM, MIPS, and PowerPC families, though it may require defining custom target specifications to do so.
 All such scenarios are tier 3.